Li Zongyu

-Li Zongyu (born 27 May 2003) is a Chinese professional female tennis player.
+Li Zongyu (born 27 May 2003) is a Chinese female tennis player.

-Li has a career-high singles ranking by the WTA of 293, achieved on 31 March 2025, and a best doubles ranking of world No. 220, achieved on 20 October 2025.
-She has won 5 singles titles and 7 doubles titles on the ITF Circuit.
+Li has a career-high singles ranking by the WTA of 288, achieved on 22 June 2026, and a best doubles ranking of world No. 196, achieved on 9 February 2026.
+She has won seven singles titles and nine doubles titles on the ITF World Tour.

 Career

-In July 2023, she defeated compatriot You Xiaodi at the ITF W25 tournament in Naiman, China.
-She win her first title of the season.
-This was also her fourth career singles title.
+In July 2023, she defeated compatriot You Xiaodi at a W25 tournament in Naiman, China.
+This was her first title of the season and her fourth career singles title.

-In July 2024, she won the ITF W35 tournament held in Naiman, China.
+In July 2024, she won the W35 tournament held in Naiman, China.

-In September 2024, she and her partner Shi Han reached the doubles final at the ITF W50 tournament in Guiyang, China.
+In September 2024, she and her partner Shi Han reached the doubles final at the W50 tournament in Guiyang, China.

 2025: Bronze medal at the University Games and WTA Tour debut

-In July 2025, she won the bronze medal in the women's Doubles Tennis competition at the 2025 Summer World University Games alongside Yao Xinxin.
+In July 2025, Li won the bronze medal in the women's Doubles Tennis competition at the 2025 Summer World University Games alongside Yao Xinxin.

 Li made her WTA Tour main-draw debut at the 2025 Jiangxi Open, in the doubles tournament, partnering with Li Yu-yun.
-In the first round, American Quinn Gleason and Russian Elena Pridankina were defeated in both sets.
+In the first round, they defeated Quinn Gleason and Elena Pridankina in two sets.